Adopting An Old Dog

 • she may have had a traumatic time before she arrived at her new home.

 These situations will create stress and anxiety for your new little girl.
-You can help remove the stress by keeping the house quiet and bond with her as quickly as possible.
+You can help remove the stress by keeping the house quiet and bonding with her as quickly as possible.

 Things You Can Do To Help Your New Cocker Spaniel